 - Dessert Essence: The best budget-friendly natural shampoo and conditioner.
 You’ll find this brand in most health food stores, online, and even some conventional stores.
 This brand makes various hair products and they all get rave reviews and are budget-friendly.

 - 1 TB aloe vera gel I believe you can also use pure aloe juice.

 - 1/2-1 TB vegetable glycerin this amount depends on your hair.
 I recommend starting with 1/2 TB and working your way up to a higher amount.
 Almost 1 TB is perfect for Londyn.
 Some people may need more or less.

 - 5 TB distilled water

-In a spray bottle, combine all the ingredients.
-Give the bottle a gentle shake until the aloe vera is combined.
+- Give the bottle a gentle shake until the aloe vera is combined.
 That's it!
-Store the detangler at room temperature.
+Store the natural leave-in conditioner and detangler at room temperature.